Grounds and Facilities

-We are very lucky at Christ’s to have a great deal of facilities onsite, all while situated right in the centre of town.
+We are very lucky at Christ’s to be a central College with a great deal of our facilities onsite.
 In many ways this makes studying at the University of Cambridge, and at Christ’s College in particular, a combination of the best elements of campus and city universities.

 Very recognisable for its circular lawn, first court is the oldest part of College.
 Some undergraduates have accommodation in the various staircases here, and there are a number of academics' offices where small group supervision teaching takes place.